 The research team has identified twelve sites across the state of Ohio to perform flow monitoring.
 The sites are located within the grassed medians of ODOT-maintained right-of-ways.
 The geographic distribution of the sites allows for data representative of varying weather conditions throughout the state.
 Site-specific flow monitoring plans were developed and equipment was installed to capture and record the rate, volume, and frequency of stormwater runoff generated from the roadway.

 The soil amendment process consists of incorporating high-infiltrating soil materials into the top layer of existing soil along the sloped grass shoulder of the roadway.
 As the stormwater runoff sheet flows off the roadway, the amended soil is intended to decreases stormwater runoff volume by increasing infiltration, evapotranspiration, and initial abstraction of the grassed shoulder.
-Several soil amendment materials and amendment depths will be installed and analyzed to evaluate their performance.
+Several soil amendment materials and amendment depths were installed and analyzed to evaluate their performance.